robotframework/robotframework/CONTRIBUTING.rst

 How to contribute
 =================

-Reporting bugs or requesting enhancements
+Creating issues: reporting bugs and requesting enhancements
 -----------------------------------------

 Bugs and enhancements are tracked in `Github's issue